This post may contain affiliate links. You can read my disclosure page for more information.

 You just put the grounds in the filter, fill the pitcher with water and let it steep.
 Then when you’re ready to drink the coffee, just remove the filter and you’re good to go!

-As with all cold-brew systems, it is best to use a course ground of coffee.
+As with all cold-brew systems, it is best to use a coarse ground of coffee.
 If you grind it too finely, some of the grounds can slip through the mesh strainers and leave you with some sludge in the coffee.
-No bueno.
+No Bueno.

 Recently I tried a cold-brew method using Mason jars.
 I saw this kid on Shark Tank that invented a simple system called BRUW.
 You can order the device with or without Mason jars.
 You will need wide-mouth jars.
 The device is just a lid that fits the jar, with a mesh filter.

 To make the cold brew, you put the coffee grounds in a Mason jar, fill the jar with water, then put a regular jar lid on and shake the mixture.
 Let it steep for 18-24 hours.

 Then when you are ready to drink the coffee, you take the jar lid off and put this strainer lid on and screw another Mason jar on top.
 Flip the jars so that the empty one is on the bottom and the coffee strains and drips into the empty jar.

 You can also use the BRUW to steep loose tea.
 You just steep for 6 hours as opposed to 18-24 hours.